oconnor663/jacko.io/posts/async_tasks.md

 [^eagle_eyed]: Eagle-eyed readers might spot that we're no longer coercing
     `main_task` to a `DynFuture`.
 That means that `async_main` doesn't have to return `()`.
-We'll take advantage of that in the next chapter to return `io::Result<()>`.
+We'll take advantage of that in the Part Three to return `io::Result<()>`.
 Technically `async_main` doesn't have to be `Send` anymore either, but we won't mess with that.